PanGalacticTech/project_template/[2]LL_requirements_capture.md

 > HL.5.
 Device should operate with <0.2A quiessent current, in order to maximise power available from client USB for embedded project.   <br>

 #### Software Requirements

-> SW.1.
+> SW.1. - *Example ID Number this project does not have any software requirements*

+*At the end of this process every High Level requirement should be traceable to at least one low level requirement, and every low level requirement should be traceable to at least one High Level requirement.
+At this point, both high level & low level requirements can be placed in a requirement matrix*

 When to review?
-*Low level requirements should undertake a review process, ***Validation***, to ensure they meet the clients needs, before any further development takes place. <br>
+*Low level requirements should undertake a review process, ***Validation***, to ensure they meet the clients needs and, before any further development takes place. <br>
 *

 _______________________________________________________________________________________________________________________________________________________
 ## Design Optimisation?